Microwave Source for ODNP-Enhanced NMR Spectroscopy

 Easy to operate user interface

 The Bridge12 MPS features a simple and concise user interface.
-The large, 5 inch front panel display is designed to show only the important values in an easy to read font size, even from a distance.
-The user can switch between the default screen and an advanced screen for more operation parameters.
+A large, five inch front panel display is designed to show only the important values in an easy-to-read font size, even from a distance.
+Users can switch between the default screen and an advanced screen for more operation parameters.

 A modular platform with many additional options